jetten/ios-disco/Readme.md

 Server software to forward commands from controllers (`desktop_client` and `webclient`) to lighting fixtures (`dmx_receiver` and `strobo_receiver`).

+## go_server
+Contains the same features as python_server, but rewritten in Go.

 ## desktop_client
 Desktop client written in Python and Qt to generate the commands for controlling a DMX fixture and stroboscope.